Aramco declares $1.71 trillion valuation in blockbuster IPO - Journal du Cameroun

 Saudi Arabia on Sunday put a value of up to $1.71 trillion on energy giant Aramco in what could be the world’s biggest IPO, but missed Crown Prince Mohammed bin Salman’s initial target of $2 trillion.

-Aramco said it would sell 1.5 percent of the company in a blockbuster initial public offering worth at least $24 billion.
+Aramco said it would sell 1.5 percent of the company in a blockbuster initial public offering worth $24-25.6 billion, scaling down Saudi Arabia’s initial plan to sell up to five percent of the firm.

-“The base offer size will be 1.5 percent of the company’s outstanding shares,” the state-owned energy giant said in a statement that set the price range at 30-32 Saudi riyals per share ($8-8.5).
+“The base offer size will be 1.5 percent of the company’s outstanding shares,” the state-owned energy giant said as it began taking bids from investors in a price range of 30-32 Saudi riyals per share ($8-8.5).

-The much-delayed offering is scaled down from original plans, but it still rivals the world’s biggest listing so far — the $25 billion float of Chinese retail giant Alibaba in 2014.
+The much-delayed offering, a cornerstone of Prince Mohammed’s ambitious plan to diversify the oil-reliant economy, rivals the world’s biggest listing — the $25 billion float of Chinese retail giant Alibaba in 2014.

-Aramco had initially been expected to sell a total of five percent on two exchanges, with a first listing of two percent on the kingdom’s Tadawul bourse, followed by a further three percent on an overseas exchange.
+Aramco had initially been expected to list on two exchanges, with a first flotation of two percent on the kingdom’s Tadawul bourse, followed by a further three percent on an overseas exchange.

-But the firm has said there are no current plans for an international stock sale, indicating that the long-discussed goal had been shelved for the time being.
+But the firm has said there are no current plans for an international stock sale, indicating that the long-discussed goal has been shelved for the time being.

+The IPO has been dogged by delays since the idea was first announced in 2016, with Prince Mohammed’s desired valuation of $2 trillion meeting with scepticism from investors and analysts.

+“(The) first impression is that (the) price is a sensible compromise and that it will sell,” Tarek Fadlallah, chief executive officer of the Middle East unit of Nomura Asset Management, said on Twitter.

-Saudi Arabia is pulling out all the stops to ensure the success of the IPO, a cornerstone of de facto ruler Prince Mohammed’s ambitious plan to diversify the economy by pumping funds into megaprojects and non-energy industries.
+Saudi Arabia is pulling out all the stops to ensure the success of the IPO, a crucial part of de facto ruler Prince Mohammed’s plan to wean the economy away from oil by pumping funds into megaprojects and non-energy industries.

 S&P Global Ratings said the stock market debut could enable the kingdom to strengthen its financial position.